 Rules to limit and label the content of trans fats in food products are not yet EU-harmonized.
 Certain Member States such as Denmark, Austria, Hungary and Latvia have set national legal limits on industrially produced trans fats in foods.
 The FIC regulation required the European Commission to prepare a report by end 2014 on the presence of trans fats in foods.
+On October 11, 2016, the Commission published a roadmap to assess several policy options for limiting industrial trans fat intakes in the EU.

 In April 2019, Regulation 2019/649 amending Annex III to Regulation 1925/2006 on trans fat was published in the Official Journal.
 This new Regulation sets a maximum limit of trans fat, other than trans fat naturally occurring in animal fat, in food, which is intended for the final consumer, of 2 grams per 100 grams of fat.
+The

-The Regulation entered into force in May 2019.
-However, food that does not comply with this Regulation may continue to be placed on the market until April 1st 2021.
+Regulation entered into force in May 2019.
+However, food which does not comply with this Regulation may continue to be placed on the market until April 1st 2021.